Recommended Beginner Bass Materials

 Let's make sure you have everything you need to start playing and learning effectively.

 In the video above, I run you through a checklist of items I recommend for all of my students.
 Some are essential, and others are just nice to have.

 I appreciate you shopping through any links on StudyBass.
-They generate a small commission to help support the site.
+They help support the site.

 - Bass - See StudyBass Bass Guitar Buying Guide and My Bass Guitar Recommendations

 - Amp (and/or Headphone Amp) - See StudyBass Guide to Bass Amps and My Bass Amp Recommendations

 I suggest specific items in the Shop section of StudyBass - Required Items.

 Other Suggested Materials:

 Soft, Padded Case - I suggest a soft case unless you'll be doing a lot of rugged traveling and letting others handle your bass.